Measurement of inclusive J/$\psi$ pair production cross section in pp collisions at $\sqrt{s} = 13$ TeV: Analysis

 where $N$ and $R$ are the corresponding normalisation parameters.
 The $\psi(2S)$ contribution is neglected in the 2-dimensional fit.
 The $\Jpsi$ pole mass and width determined from the first step are fixed in the second step of the fit, the rest of the fit parameters are left free.
 Different combinations of functional forms are used to determine the raw yield and its uncertainties.
 The signal $S$ is modelled by a Crystal Ball function including a Gaussian core and two asymmetric power-law tails~\cite{ALICE-PUBLIC-2015-006}.
 The power-law tail parameters are obtained both from data or Monte Carlo and fixed in the fits~\cite{ALICE:2017leg}.
 The background $B$ contribution is described by either the sum of two exponentials, an exponential of a second order polynomial, or the ratio of a first-order to a second-order polynomials.
 The mass distribution is fit in two different mass intervals to test the results stability, i.e. [2.0, 4.5] and [2.2, 4.9]~GeV/$c^2$.
 As the candidates were assigned randomly, the fit function is symmetric under exchange of $m_1$ and $m_2$.
 The projections of one of the fits on $m_1(\mu_1^+ \mu_1^-)$ and $m_2(\mu_2^+ \mu_2^-)$ are shown in Fig.~\ref{fig:invmass}.
 The $\Jpsi$ pair signal and statistical uncertainty are evaluated as the average of the values obtained in the twelve fit configurations.
 The systematic uncertainty is given by their standard deviation.
 The raw yield is $N = 59.3 \pm 13.5 \, {\rm (stat)}\, \pm 4.4 \, {\rm (syst)}$.

 The acceptance, reconstruction and selection efficiency is evaluated assuming factorisation of the corrections of the $\Jpsi$ pair as

-The $\Jpsi$ $\epsilon$ is computed from Monte Carlo simulations as described in Ref.~\cite{ALICE:2017leg}.
+The $\Jpsi$ $\epsilon$, $\epsilon ({\rm J}/\psi)$, is computed from Monte Carlo simulations as described in Ref.~\cite{ALICE:2017leg}.
 An iterative procedure is used to generate input rapidity ($y$) and transverse momentum ($\pt$) distributions from data.
 The $\Jpsi$ are decayed into pairs of muons using EVTGEN~\cite{Lange:2001uf} and PHOTOS~\cite{Barberio:1993qi}.
 A GEANT3~\cite{Brun:1994aa} simulation is performed to transport the decay muons through the apparatus including a realistic description of the detector conditions during data taking.
 The validity of the factorisation approach for the efficiency calculation was tested.
 The invariant mass distribution was compared with the corresponding one after applying a 2-dimensional ($y $, $\pt$) acceptance-times-efficiency correction per $\Jpsi$ candidate.
 The shapes of the 2-dimensional invariant mass distribution, and their projections are not modified by the correction, confirming the validity of our assumption.
+In addition, a toy Monte Carlo was developed to study the possible influence of angular correlations between the two $\Jpsi$ of the pair.
+Two $\Jpsi$ were simulated per event, according to a ($y$, $\pt$) distribution extracted from single $\Jpsi$ measurements.
+To mimic possible correlations among the $\Jpsi$, their rapidity difference was forced to follow either a triangular or a flat distribution.
+The average pair efficiency was computed for both cases.
+The resultant pair efficiency was found to be in agreement with the calculation from the factorisation approach for both cases.